scaleoutsean/awesome-solidfire/README.md

 Q: Is Element Demo VM a simulator?

 A: No. It's a fully functional single-node SolidFire cluster.
 Due to the fact that it's a VM that runs on modest hardware resources, it has some limitations (no encryption, etc) which are documented at the download page.
 It is not supported for production.

+Q: Does Element Demo VM work on Virtualbox?

+A: It's not supported, but version 12.3 works on Virtualbox 6.1 (find a demo on YouTube).

 Q: Can Element Demo VM be used to estimate efficiency from compression and deduplication?